Alberta’s Renewable Electricity Program has resulted in the lowest ever price for wind energy in Canada

 - 14,862-person-years of direct employment; and

-- $25.5 million in municipal property taxes and $13.5 million in land lease payments to Alberta land owners, as well as opportunities for local business.
+- $25.5 million in annual municipal property taxes and $13.5 million in land lease payments to Alberta land owners, as well as opportunities for local business.

 “CanWEA was pleased to see such a large response to this initial phase of the Renewable Electricity Program.
 The results demonstrate that wind energy is cost competitive with all other generation sources and provides excellent value for Albertans as the province moves to reduce greenhouse gas emissions throughout the economy.
 The wind energy industry is well positioned to play an important role in providing clean, reliable and affordable energy for Albertans as the province moves to ensure that 30 per cent of its power is produced by renewable energy sources in 2030 and will be active participants in future procurement processes undertaken in support of this objective.